The $[3+1]$ Formulation of Chemical Dynamics in Curved Spacetime under the Eulerian Observer: Results and Discussions

-Now, we would like to give perspectives on the quantum molecular dynamics in curved space.
-First of all, as discussed above in Section \ref{sec:results-diss}, since the STE framework is not covariant under Lorentz transformation, current goal of the quantum molecular dynamics is to overcome this problem in falt space leading to chemistry of high-speed molecules based on QFT in flat space \cite{zha25:xxx}.
-This will be followed by developing EOMs of molecules coupled with the geometry of spacetime based on QFT in curved spacetime making chemistry of molecules with remarkably large velocity possible, such as chemistry on stars S62 and S4714 with $\sim8\%$ the speed of light \cite{bou17:2151,lor20:186,lor22:209}.
-Now, we must qualitatively examine the relevant scale of QFT in curved spacetime and its matching degree with molecular processes.
+Based on present numerical results, now we must discuss on quantum molecular dynamics in curved spacetime, as summarized by Table \ref{tab:discuss-future-theory}.
+First of all, as given above in Section \ref{sec:results-diss}, since the present theoretical framework is not spacetime and Lorentz covariant, the next goal might be to overcome this problem in falt space leading to chemistry of high-speed molecules based on QFT \cite{zha25:20397} leading to chemical dynamics with remarkably large velocity, such as chemistry on stars S62 and S4714 with $\sim8\%$ the speed of light \cite{bou17:2151,lor20:186,lor22:209}.
+It can be expected to possess asymptotic character, that is it is applicable to the transition region in the vicinity of celestial bodies where plasma gradually evolves into molecular systems.
+Next, we must qualitatively examine the relevant scale of QFT in curved spacetime and its matching degree with molecular processes.
 We would like mention that at this case the molecular system with particles becomes quantum field.
 The mass and energy of the quantum field must be well below the Planck scale, namely $m_{\mathrm{Planck}}\sim6\times10^{18}\;\mathrm{dalton}$ and $E_{\mathrm{Planck}}\sim10^{28}\;\mathrm{eV}$, ensuring that the back-reaction of the field on the spacetime geometry is small enough.
 Compton wavelength of the particle in the system must be smaller than the curvature radius making the concept of a localized particle possible.
 Moreover, spatial scales of the system must be much larger than the Planck length $l_{\mathrm{Planck}}\sim10^{-25}\;\mathrm{\AA}$, while the spacetime changes slowly compared to the characteristic time scale of the quantum field.
 Rapid changes in geometry can lead to excessive particle creation violating the limitation for chemistry (physically, called semi-classical approximation).
 Obviously, motions of the molecular system (that is quantum field now) satisfy all of the above restrictions.